lscsoft/docker-ligo-ssh/README.md

-# ligo/ssh
+# ligo-ssh

-The `ligo/ssh` container is intended for members of the LIGO-Virgo Collaboartion who need to connect to grid resources via [GSI-OpenSSH](https://github.com/globus/gsi-openssh) on platforms not supported by gsissh.
+The `ligo-ssh` container is intended for members of the LIGO-Virgo Collaboartion who need to connect to grid resources via [GSI-OpenSSH](https://github.com/globus/gsi-openssh) on platforms not supported by gsissh.